Strategies

 • Launch a 911 system accessible to all residents, preferably a Smart 911 system.

-• Adopt design standards that encourage alternate modes of travel and enhance safety for pedestrians, bicyclists and other non-motorized users.
+• Adopt design standards that encourage alternate modes of travel and enhance safety for pedestrians, bicyclists and other active transportation users.

 • Use traffic offender programs to educate first-time or repeat offenders on the risks and societal impacts of poor driving decisions.